gasche/zoo/theories/persistent/PLAN.md

 - extend 'mirror' to preserve the references: currently mirror works on graph with edges of type `A*B*A`, move this to `A*(K*V)*A` and ask that K be preserved (V may change in arbitrary ways).
+  ALEX: DONE.

   Note: then we can probably get rid of `undo_same_fst_label`.
+  ALEX: perhaps, leaving it for now.

 - extend `undo` with a correct update of the ρg in addition to the ρv.